softworkz/emby-wiki/Item-Information.md

 FileSystem items are items the user has physical copies of on their file system.
 Remote items point to a url address.
 Virtual items entirely virtual and are not playable (e.g. missing episodes).

+### MediaSources
+Contains raw media information about the available media sources for this library item.

 ### MediaStreams
 This is applicable to Audio and Video only.
-This will provide detailed information about the audio, video and subtitle tracks embedded within the file.
+This will provide detailed information about the audio, video and subtitle tracks embedded within the file. **Note:** This has now been superseded by MediaSources.
+Going forward MediaStreams should only be used for display purposes.

 ### OfficialRating
 G, PG-13, R, TV-MA, etc.